-Golden eagle occupancy will be determined by two ground surveys between February and May.
-Duration of individual surveys will be 4 or more hours and conducted at a minimum of 30 days apart.
 A third survey will be conducted from June through the first week in July to evaluate productivity.
 Specific protocols and techniques will be developed in accordance with WDFW survey guidelines, in consultation with WDFW and USFWS area biologists as well as guidance provided in Pagel et al. 2010 and Watson and Whalen 2004 documents referenced above.
 In addition, bald eagle surveys and management recommendations will be developed using the National Bald Eagle Management Guidelines (USFWS 2007).

-In areas where nests are determined to be active by monitoring studies, eagle-specific conservation measures and general nest protection measures will be developed in consultation with the USFWS and WDFW, if deemed necessary.
+In areas where nests are determined to be active by monitoring studies, raptor-specific conservation measures and general nest protection measures will be developed in consultation with the USFWS and WDFW.
 These additional mitigation measures will be submitted to USFWS and WDFW for final review and subsequent approval and filed with FERC.